isabella232/core-services-learn.en/help/mobile-android-implementation/launch-install-the-mobile-sdk.md

 At the end of this lesson, you will be able to:

-* Obtain the installation instructions for your mobile Launch property
+* Obtain the installation instructions for your mobile Experience Platform Launch property
 * Understand the difference between a Development, Staging, and Production environment
 * Update your `build.gradle` file to add the Mobile SDK
 * Import the Mobile SDK into your app
 * Verify that the SDK has been implemented successfully
-* Enable Lifecycle Metrics in the app
+* Enable [!UICONTROL Lifecycle] Metrics in the app

 ## Get the Installation Instructions

-The Installation Instructions for mobile Launch properties are a collection of code snippets that you add to specific locations in your mobile app.
+The Installation Instructions for mobile Experience Platform Launch properties are a collection of code snippets that you add to specific locations in your mobile app.

 Click on the `Environments` tab in the top navigation to go to the environments page.
 Note that Development, Staging, and Production environments have been pre-created for you.
 These correspond to the typical environments in the code development and release process.
 Code is first written by a developer in a Development environment.
 When they have completed their work, they send it to a Staging environment for QA and other teams to review.
 Once the QA and other teams are satisfied, the code is then published to the Production environment, which is the public-facing environment  which your visitors experience when they download your app.

-Launch permits additional Development environments, which is useful in large organizations in which multiple developers are working on different projects at the same time.
+Experience Platform Launch permits additional Development environments, which is useful in large organizations in which multiple developers are working on different projects at the same time.

 Development, Staging, and Production are the only environments we need to complete the tutorial.